 While most litigants strive to faithfully comply with court orders, sometimes they don’t.
 Child support payments are missed.
 Medical bills are not paid.
 Visitation schedules are ignored.
 Harassing phone calls and text messages continue unabated.
 These are examples of violations of court orders that frequently arise in family law litigation.
 If a party is not complying with the terms of a court order, whether a temporary order or a final order, you may file a motion for child support enforcement.
 For example, if the party ordered to pay child support fails to make payments in accordance with the terms of the court’s order, the party entitled to receive the support payments may file a motion for enforcement.
 Enforcement actions are not limited to child support.
-Possession schedules and any other provision of your order may be enforced through an enforcement action.
-An experienced Austin child support enforcement lawyer could help with this legal process.
+Possession schedules and any other provision of your order may be enforced through enforcement action.

 Filing an Enforcement Order in Austin